 Plated very nearly won the top spot.
 Like HelloFresh, it maximizes convenience by delivering on any day of the week and minimizing wasteful packaging — in fact, it ships meals in the smallest cardboard box of any of the services we tested.

 Our Plated delivery arrived in a much smaller package than offerings from competitors like HelloFresh and Blue Apron.

 Build your skills.
-Sarah Nelson was surprised to hear from a woman in her 60s who’d been cooking for years, but learned new things from her Blue Apron subscription.
+Cooking school director Sarah Nelson was surprised to hear from a woman in her 60s who’d been cooking for years, but learned new things from her Blue Apron subscription.
 “It’s pretty impressive to me that with just the box of food and the recipe, without a video … even without a teacher, people are able to cook more."